planetjekyll/awesome-jekyll-plugins/README.md

 - [**i18n_filter**](https://github.com/gacha/gacha.id.lv/blob/master/_plugins/i18n_filter.rb) -- Liquid filter to use I18n localization.
 - [**Smilify**](https://github.com/SaswatPadhi/jekyll_smilify) ★6 by Saswat Padhi -- Convert text emoticons in your content to themeable smiley pics.
 - [**Table of Content Generator**](https://github.com/dafi/jekyll-toc-generator) ★63 by Davide Ficano -- Generate the HTML code containing a table of content (TOC), the TOC can be customized in many way, for example you can decide which pages can be without TOC.
-- [**jekyll-humanize**](https://github.com/23maverick23/jekyll-humanize) ★20 by Ryan Morrissey -- This is a port of the Django app humanize which adds a "human touch" to data.
+- [**humanize**](https://github.com/23maverick23/jekyll-humanize) ★20 by Ryan Morrissey -- This is a port of the Django app humanize which adds a "human touch" to data.
 Each method represents a Fluid type filter that can be used in your Jekyll site templates.
 Given that Jekyll produces static sites, some of the original methods do not make logical sense to port (e.g. naturaltime).
-- [**Jekyll-Ordinal**](https://github.com/PatrickC8t/Jekyll-Ordinal) ★9  -- Jekyll liquid filter to output a date ordinal such as "st", "nd", "rd", or "th".
+- [**Ordinal**](https://github.com/PatrickC8t/Jekyll-Ordinal) ★9  -- Jekyll liquid filter to output a date ordinal such as "st", "nd", "rd", or "th".
 - [**Deprecated articles keeper**](https://github.com/kzykbys/JekyllPlugins) ★5 by Kazuya Kobayashi -- A simple Jekyll filter which monitor how old an article is.
-- [**Jekyll-jalali**](https://github.com/mehdisadeghi/jekyll-jalali) ★4 by Mehdi Sadeghi -- A simple Gregorian to Jalali date converter filter.
+- [**jalali**](https://github.com/mehdisadeghi/jekyll-jalali) ★4 by Mehdi Sadeghi -- A simple Gregorian to Jalali date converter filter.
-- [**Jekyll Thumbnail Filter**](https://github.com/matallo/jekyll-thumbnail-filter) ★10 by Carlos Matallín -- Related posts thumbnail filter.
+- [**Thumbnail Filter**](https://github.com/matallo/jekyll-thumbnail-filter) ★10 by Carlos Matallín -- Related posts thumbnail filter.

 **Gist Pasties**